corinnekrych/hello-ios-swift/README.md

 # Use FH iOS SDK in Swift projects

+> This template app is deprecated use [helloworld-ios-app](https://github.com/feedhenry-templates/helloworld-ios/tree/swift) instead.
+>
 If you have a Swift based project and you would like to use the FH iOS SDK, here is the steps you should follow:

 1. Add the FH iOS SDK